momentum-mod/docs/_posts/guides/2019-08-27-guide_the-pbr-shader.md

     <p>
         Parallax Occlusion has its limitations and things to be wary of.<br><br>

-        The Parallax Shader has a limited number of layers to create the depth effect.<br>
+        The parallax shader has a limited number of layers to create the depth effect.<br>
         If you make the height value too intense, these layers become very easy to notice and ruin the effect, as shown below.<br><br>

         <img src="/assets/images/pbr_guide/pbr_layer_example.jpg" alt="Visible layers of Parallax" style="display: block; margin: auto;"><br>